Book a Call

 It reinforced for me how important it is that good information is available somewhere that is easy to understand.

-What Made Me Optimistic
+What Made Me Optimistic about folks on Reddit in Canada

 The politeness and gratitude.